 - Application Layer Issues – HTTP, DNS, Web Applications;

-- Network Security – Symmetric and Asymmetric Key Cryptography, Key Agreement Protocols, X.509 and Public Key Infrastructure (PKI), Digital Signatures, Discrete Logarithms, Elliptic Curve Cryptography, Authentication Protocol;
+- Network Security – Symmetric and Asymmetric Key Cryptography, Key Agreement Protocols, X.509 Certs and Public Key Infrastructure (PKI), Digital Signatures, Discrete Logarithms, Elliptic Curve Cryptography, Authentication Protocols;

 - Electronic Payment Systems – Ecash, Bitcoin, Micropayments.